oliveirathiago/oliveirathiago.github.io/_pages/publications_eng.md

   <details>
   <summary><i>See abstract</i></summary>

   <b>Abstract</b>: This study examines the unintended life-course consequences of being stopped by the police in England and Wales before age 14 using data from the UK Millennium Cohort Study (N = 9,159).
 We investigate the predictors of early police contact and its associations with outcomes such as self-reported offending behaviour, academic achievement, and mental health over three years.
 Violent offending, knife carrying, non-violent offending, gang membership, alcohol use, and cannabis use are linked to higher likelihoods of police contact by age 14.
 Police stops at this age are associated with increased violent offending, reduced educational aspirations, greater conduct problems and attentional difficulties by age 17, and these associations persist after accounting for important variables such as ethnicity.
-These findings align with labelling, cumulative disadvantage, and general strain theories, and the stress process paradigm.
+These findings align with labelling, cumulative disadvantage, and general strain theories, and the stress process paradigm.<br>

   <b>Keywords</b>: Policing; adolescents; offending; education; mental health